jeffouille/nextgen-gallery-panoramics/readme.txt

 gps data picker for one image
 region for gallery

-remove database record when remove a gallery
+DONE remove database record when remove a gallery

 NOT USEABLE TO REMOVE add option to automaticly create pano when image is added